 Adolph Gottleib stated that ‘so-called abstraction is not abstraction at all.
-On the contrary, it is the realism of our time’ (Gottlieb, 1947).
-My paintings are a reflection on now, documenting the unconscious, capturing emotions and feelings through choice of colour and expressive mark making.
+On the contrary, it is the realism of our time’ (Gottlieb 1947, p.573).
+My paintings are a reflection on the now, documenting the subconscious, capturing emotions and feelings through choice of colour and expressive mark making.
 I am continually inspired by the scale of other artists work such as Julie Mehretu and Cy Twombly.
 I often experiment with scale in my work in order to explore whether the size of the canvas affects the expressivity of the marks made.
-Working on a larger scale allows my marks to become free flowing and expressive enabling me to use my whole body to create the marks instead of just my hands and fingers creating a more dynamic painting where the marks are much larger and more visually striking.
-In order to increase the variety of marks on my canvas I often experiment with different tools.
+Working on a larger scale allows my marks to become free flowing and expressive, enabling me to use my whole body to create the marks instead of just my hands and fingers and in this way creating a more dynamic painting where the marks are much larger and more visually striking.
+To increase the variety of marks on my canvas I often experiment with different tools.
 I am interested in the idea of automatic marks in their purest form.
-I want to capture the purity of the marks and to distinguish the shapes and forms of the unconscious.
+I want to capture the purity of the marks and to distinguish the shapes and forms of the subconscious.
 In order to achieve this, I began making my own brushes with detachable ends and extra-long attachments.
-This has allowed my marks to become automatic and unknown.
-I work with these unconscious and unknown marks back and forth to build the canvas.
+This has allowed my marks to become automatic and spontaneous.
+I work with these subconscious and unknown marks back and forth to build the canvas.
 I also create variety in my marks using methods such as using my non-dominant hand and painting with different orientations sometimes using the floor and other times twisting and turning the canvas and working from a height.
-Varying my methods when painting allow for a diverse range of marks and an interesting and dynamic painting.
+Varying my methods when painting allows for a diverse range of marks and a provoking and dynamic painting.

 I am particularly inspired by the work of Helen Frankenthaler.
 I am drawn to her subtle yet vivid colour palettes and their ability to evoke strong emotions.
-Alison Rowley stated with refence to Frankenthaler’s work that ‘of all elements of painting, colour is the most unstable because it is fundamentally relational’ (Rosenberg and Pollock, 2003).
+Alison Rowley stated with reference to Frankenthaler’s work that ‘of all elements of painting, colour is the most unstable because it is fundamentally relational’ (Rowley and Pollock 2003, p.56).
 I have studied this in relation to my work and have found that different paintings represent and resonate uniquely with each viewer.
 Questioning this further I found that the colours and shapes often represent and trigger different emotions and memories making abstract expressionist work highly personal and emotive.
-I am fascinated by the way marks, colours and shapes can represent, symbolise and resonate something so personal with the viewer and I intend to continue to explore this further within my work.
+I am fascinated by the way marks, colours and shapes can represent, symbolise and resonate something so personal with the viewer, so much so that I intend to continue to explore this further within my work.

 Commissions are welcomed - please see link.